RoganInglis/MatrixCapsulesWithEMRouting/README.md

-# MatrixCapsulesWithEMRouting
+# Matrix Capsules with EM Routing
-Implementation of 'Matrix Capsules with EM Routing' in TensorFlow
+Implementation of [Matrix Capsules with EM Routing](https://openreview.net/pdf?id=HJWLfGWRb) in TensorFlow